santosned/saga-icons/CONTRIBUTING.md

 You can run tests by:

 - Clone and open this [repo](https://github.com/santosned/saga-icons.git)
-- Run `yarn` to install the dependencies.
+- Run `npm i` to install the dependencies.
-- Run `yarn test` to test the code base.
+- Run `npm test` to test the code base.

 Testing the main functionalities is extremely important, so keep in mind to add or update tests when needed.